sourcegraph/careers/job-descriptions/software-engineer.md

 ### About the company

-From sustainable energy systems to self-driving cars, the innovations of the future will all rely on code.
-With so much software to write, developers need a better way to access, understand, and collaborate on code.

 At Sourcegraph, we are building a better, smarter foundation for software development.
-One that will enable developers (and the companies that rely on them) to more quickly turn great ideas into groundbreaking technology.
-Effectively, we want to bring the future sooner.
+The innovations of the future will all rely on code.
+By empowering software developers today, we can literally bring the future sooner.

-Check out what we are building for developers and why it matters: https://sourcegraph.com/plan.
+We have already built the world's best [code search](https://about.sourcegraph.com/docs/search/) that is used and loved by large and small engineering organizations across the world.
+[Sourcegraph](https://about.sourcegraph.com/product/server) and our [browser extensions](https://about.sourcegraph.com/product/browser) provide IDE-like code intelligence (e.g. hover tooltips, go to definition, find references, and much more) in your code host, in code review, and everywhere you read code.

+Read [our blog](https://about.sourcegraph.com/blog/) to see what more we have been working on recently and read [our master plan](https://sourcegraph.com/plan) to see where we are going!

 ### About the team